simonom/PyCHAM/README.md

 			absolute or relative (if relative, please consider whether water or seed material will be included in components))

+new_partr = radius of newly nucleated particles (cm), if empty defaults to 2.0e-7 cm

 inflectDp = Particle diameter wall deposition rate at inflection point (m)

 Grad_pre_inflect = Gradient of particle wall deposition before inflection (/s)